Sree-Vishnu-Varthini/21_Days_of_Embedded_Systems_Programming/README.md

 ## 📖 Credits

-This learning journey is based on the **Embedded Systems Programming** course by **Balajee Seshadri**.
+- This learning journey is based on the **Embedded Systems Programming** course by **Balajee Seshadri**.
-Huge thanks to him for delivering clear and practical explanations that helped solidify these concepts. <br>
+- Huge thanks to him for delivering clear and practical explanations that helped solidify these concepts.
-You can access the Embedded Systems Programming course by contacting Balajee Seshadri through his [LinkedIn profile](https://in.linkedin.com/in/balajeeseshadri).
+- You can access the Embedded Systems Programming course by contacting Balajee Seshadri through his [LinkedIn profile](https://in.linkedin.com/in/balajeeseshadri).

 Feel free to ⭐ the repo if you find it useful!